 - Ideal for removing acrylics, enamels, epoxies, lacquers, latex’s, moisture-cured coatings, patio sealer and urethane’s from most substrates.

 - High loading capacity makes stripper last longer.

-- Low evaporation rate allows for long stripper on substrate dwell times and lower volume use due to fewer reapplications resulting from solvent evaporation before the coating is removed.
+- Low evaporation rate allows for long stripper on substrate dwell times and lower volume use due to fewer reapplications resulting from solvent evaporation before the coating or patio sealer is removed.

 - Will not harm aluminum, composites, concrete, metal, steel or wood